Milestone Management Migration with SafeKit

 - Protect the nodes from an automatic start of the SafeKit module at boot during the migration (if nodes are rebooted for any reason during the migration).

-Do it for on the 4 nodes in the console. - Put the cluster in (MGT1+SQL1-ALONE, MGT2+SQL2-STOP): there is no more replication from SQL1 to SQL2.
+Do it for on both nodes. - Put the cluster in (MGT1+SQL1-ALONE, MGT2+SQL2-STOP): there is no more replication from SQL1 to SQL2.

-- Suspend the monitoring of processes during the migration on MGT1: use the SafeKit web console "Control tab/Admin/Errd suspend".
-Suspend also other checkers: "Control tab/Admin/Checker off".
+- Suspend the monitoring of processes during the migration on MGT1.
+Use the "Disable/enable" menu in the SafeKit web console to do that.
+Suspend also checkers with the same menu.

 - Migrate MGT1+SQL1 from Milestone version N to Milestone version N+1 with migration of the databases on SQL1.